18 Software Developer Success Stories

 With our development company, we completed over 100 projects and launched multiple products and startups for others.
 We managed to raise 1,4 million dollars in a Seed investment round led by Nauta Capital and at the moment we are serving more than 200 customers and growing daily.
 Considering we haven’t officially launched we are very happy with the results so far.

-Katie Keith (from Plymouth, UK) started Barn2 Plugins over 6 years ago.
+Katie Keith (from Plymouth, UK) started Barn2 Plugins about 7 years ago.

 Hi, I’m Katie from Barn2 Plugins.
 We sell innovative software products which add extra features to websites that are built on the popular WordPress and WooCommerce platforms.